+The sheer number of truck accidents in the United States and Florida make accidents with passenger cars likely.
 With 164,000 miles of the national highways, millions of semi-trucks weighing over 10,000 pounds drive with cars daily.
 Most truck drivers drive safely.
-However, the number of trucks on the road make truck accidents with passenger cars likely.
+But there’s always room for improvement when it comes to driving on the highways.

 Large trucks often weigh 20-30 times more than cars.
 As a result, people in cars are most likely to die in crashes with trucks.
 In addition, trucks are taller, which means that smaller vehicles can slide beneath, often with deadly results.

 According to the National Highway Traffic Safety Administration (NHTSA), 4,678 people died in 2018 in truck accidents.
 It was the fourth year of increases.
 Nearly 70% of those killed in truck accidents were in cars.
 Also, 15% of deaths were walking, on bicycles or riding motorcycles.
 In all, trucks were involved in 11% of all motor vehicle crash deaths.

 Truck accidents in the United States and Florida happen for many reasons.
 According to the Federal Motor Carrier Safety Administration, the following are some of the most common issues:

 - Brake problems.
 Heavy tractor-trailers take 20-40 times longer to stop than a car.
 Poor road conditions or brake maintenance can make stopping more difficult.

 - Distracted driving

 - Impaired driving, including alcohol and over-the-counter medication